umeshrrao/umeshrrao.github.io/_posts/2022-12-11-my-Final Project-blog-post.md

 ## Data Exploration Tab:-

-Create numerical and graphical summaries".
+Create numerical and graphical summaries.
 Change the type of plot shown and type of summary reported.Change the variables and filter the rows to change the data used in the plots/summaries.

 ## Modeling Tab:-